 Luxury Iceland - Summer in Style

 Travel with a private driver-guide to experience the extraordinary highlights of Iceland.
 Some truly exclusive experiences include a stay on an untouched private island, seeing how its owner uses traditional fishing and gardening skills to live a sustainable lifestyle.
-The active traveller will enjoy opportunities for scenic hikes, kayaking, ice-climbing, horse-riding, snowmobiling and even snorkelling between the tectonic plates of North America and Eurasia!
+The active traveller will enjoy opportunities for scenic hikes, ice-climbing, horse-riding, snowmobiling and even snorkelling between the tectonic plates of North America and Eurasia!
 Hand-picked accommodation in stunning locations add to your enjoyment of Iceland's spectacular natural beauty.

 Day 1: Keflavik > Reykjavik On arrival you will be collected by your private driver-guide and transferred to your hotel for check-in.
 Relax in your King Premium room at Hotel Canopy in Reykjavik, and perhaps stretch your legs with a stroll through the city centre.
 The contemporary hotel spans six connected buildings just steps from Laugavegur Street, and rooms are inspired by volcanic rock and soothing blue shades of the ocean.

 Day 2: Reykjavik > Golden Circle After check-out, meet your private driver-guide for a tour of the famous Golden Circle, featuring some of the country's most famous landmarks.
 Your first stop is Thingvellir National Park, Iceland's greatest historical site and a jewel of nature.
 Enjoy an easy hike in this stunning area, where you can actually see where the North American and Eurasian tectonic plates meet.
 This is also where the first ever parliament was created by the Vikings in the year 930.